 Tom continues, “We have a self-conditioning bottling process.
 The move to in-house bottling has enabled us to realise a reduction in beer transportation mileage, together with moving away from filtered and force-carbonated bottled beers to the more natural process of bottle-conditioning.

-Sustainability informs all areas of the brewing process; the refrigeration chiller has been relocated to use the heat by-product to help with natural beer fermentation.
-The main office is heated this way too, effecting reduced energy costs and carbon footprint and water usage is kept to a minimum, with around 3.5 – 4 pints of water per pint of beer.
+Sustainability in brewing informs all areas of the process; the refrigeration chiller has been relocated to use the heat by-product to help with natural beer fermentation.
+The main office is heated this way, too, reducing energy costs and carbon footprint.
+Water usage is kept to a minimum, with around 3.5 – 4 pints of water per pint of beer.

-The gardeners on the estate use the brewery waste and turn it into compost that helps to fertilise the soil.
+The estate’s gardeners use the brewery waste and turn it into compost, which helps to fertilise the soil.

 As well as the Brewery, Welbeck’s thriving community of artisan producers includes Welbeck Farm Shop, Welbeck Bakehouse, The School of Artisan Food, Dropworks Distillery, – the largest rum distillery in Europe, Harley Gallery, Harley Café and The Portland Collection Museum.